tonysm/importmap-laravel/README.md

 Importmap::pin("alpinejs", to: "/js/vendor/alpinejs.js"); //@3.8.1
 ```

-Then, in your JavaScript files you can safely do:
+Then, in your JavaScript files, you can safely do:

 ```js
 import Alpine from 'alpinejs';